nZEDb/nZEDb/libs/getid3/readme.txt

     "movi" chunk that fits in the first 2GB, should issue error to show that playtime is incorrect.
 Other data should be mostly correct, assuming that data is constant throughout the file)
+* PHP <= v5 on Windows cannot read UTF-8 filenames

 Known Bugs/Issues in other programs
 -----------------------------------
 http://www.getid3.org/phpBB3/viewtopic.php?t=25

+* MusicBrainz Picard (at least up to v1.3.2) writes multiple ID3v2.3 genres in non-standard forward-slash separated text rather than parenthesis-numeric+refinement style per the ID3v2.3 specs.
+Tags written in ID3v2.4 mode are written correctly.
+  (detected and worked around by getID3())
+* PZ TagEditor v4.53.408 has been known to insert ID3v2.3 frames into an existing ID3v2.2 tag which, of course, breaks things
 * Windows Media Player (up to v11) and iTunes (up to v10+) do not correctly handle ID3v2.3 tags with UTF-16BE+BOM encoding (they assume the data is UTF-16LE+BOM and either